'Sex and the City' star Cynthia Nixon running for governor

 "We want our government to work again.
 On health care, ending massive incarceration, fixing our broken subway," Nixon said in a video announcing her candidacy .
 "We are sick of politicians who care more about headlines and power than they do about us."

 The poll of 772 registered voters was conducted March 11-16.
-The margin of error is plus-minus 4 percentage points.
+The margin of error is plus or minus 4 percentage points.

 "It could be a fight for the soul of the Democratic Party in some sense," said Baruch College political scientist Douglas Muzzio.

-Note: This story has been corrected to show the child in the video is Nixon's son, not daughter.